timothydang/node-pdf2img/README.md

 # node-pdf2img

-This fork was only made to republish the latest code of this repository to npm.
+This fork was made to change this library to be AWS Lambda friendly.

 A nodejs module for converting pdf into image file